Inter-city rail: United States

 There was a dense system of inter-city railways in the United States in the late 19th and early 20th centuries.
-After the decline of passenger railroads in North America in the 1960s, the inter-city lines decreased greatly and today the national system is far less dense.
+After the decline of passenger railroads in North America in the 1960s, intercity lines declined sharply, and today the national system is far less dense.
 The most heavily used routes with the greatest ridership and schedule frequencies are in the Northeastern United States on Amtrak's Northeast Corridor.
 About one in every three users of mass transit in the United States and two-thirds of the nation's rail riders live in New York City.
 The two busiest passenger rail stations in the United States are Penn Station and Grand Central Terminal, both in Manhattan, New York City.
 Passenger rail outside the Northeast, Northwest, California, and the Chicago metropolitan area is infrequent and rarely used relative to networks in Europe and Japan.

 Passenger lines in most of the United States are operated by the quasi-public corporation Amtrak.
 The separate Alaska Railroad, which is also government-owned, runs passenger trains in Alaska, and the privately owned Brightline rail service operates in Florida.
 The California High-Speed Rail system began construction in 2015 and aims to connect major job centers in California.

 Multiple new rail corridors have been identified for private development throughout the country.
 These include the Brightline West corridor from Las Vegas to Los Angeles, California, the Texas Central Railway between Dallas and Houston in Texas, and others.